Saleh is an experienced Web Developer and uses his knowledge and experience to guide people looking to learn Web Dev and new technologies

 You can see the working accordion and the code on this sandbox.

 Creating a React App

 Add the following code to your App.js.
-We will, have a main div inside of which we will have a heading and the accordion.
-The Accordion itself will be a separate component that we will re-use.
+We will have a main div inside, which will have a heading and the accordion.
+The accordion itself will be a separate component that we will re-use.
 We will also import App.css (if it is not created by default, you can create it).

 npm install @mui/icons-material

 We will pass the accordion content as a prop from App.js.
 Inside App.js, we will import the accordion and call it as many times we want.
 Basically, we are reusing the component, but we can change the text with the help of the props.
 The title and text can be set for each accordion individually.

 Our basic accordion is created.
 Now we need to create the functionality and style it.
 Add the following CSS to App.css.

 Your accordion is basically created at this point.
 Only the functionality is left.
 At this point it will be looking like this.

 For the open and close functionality, we will create a state called open inside Accordion.js.
 The state will be toggled from true to false and vice-versa, each time an accordion item is clicked.
 Then, we will create the animations using React Spring.
 The animations will have conditional styles that will only apply when the state is true.